hainayanda/Draftsman/README.md

 so instead of calling the previous anchor explicitly, you call them like that.

 ### Positioning Shortcut
-There are some shortcut for Positioning.
+There are some shortcuts for Positioning.
 For center anchor:
 * `func center(_ relation: LayoutRelation<CoordinateOffsets>, to view: UIView, priority: UILayoutPriority? = nil) -> Self`
 * `func center(_ relation: LayoutRelation<CoordinateOffsets>, to anchor: AnonymousRelation, priority: UILayoutPriority? = nil) -> Self`